PyCav/server/server_setup_guide.md

 #### **(Optional) Setting up a Basic Webpage**
 The PyCav server repo that you cloned earlier contains a basic index page and stats page.
 These can be used as a basic landing page for users accessing your website.
-To make these pages accessible at your domain we need to move these files to the directory Apache uses to serve content from (/var/www/html/) **Optional**.
-Make sure you replace
+To make these pages accessible at your domain you need to move them to the directory Apache uses to serve content from (/var/www/html/), you can do this by running the commands below.
-[domain] with the domain name of your server in the format example.com and [port] with the port you selected your JupyterHub server to run on (default is 8000).
+ Make sure you replace **[domain]** with the domain name of your server (in the format example.com) and **[port]** with the port your JupyterHub server is running on (default is 8000).

 ```bash
 sed -i -- 's/8000/[port]/g' /home/public/server/webpages/index.php